Bathrooms

 Textured walls can be sanded if they haven't been

-sealed.
+painted/sealed.
 This practice is O.K. in a new construction environment,

 but you may want to reconsider extensive sanding very carefully